stevearrants/stevearrants.github.io/_posts/2026-04-19-build-a-design-system.md

 tags: [writing, Design, AI]
 comments: true
 ---
-# Blog Article
-## Your Technical Writing Needs a Design System

 Design system is a UX term.
 Figma, tokens, component libraries — that's the world it comes from.
 But the concept belongs to technical writers too, and if you don't have one, you're rebuilding the same decisions every time you start a project.